-- 5.12 Where an R4R is substantiated and has affected the final degree classification it will be referred to the Chair of the Board of Examiners.
+- c. the submission is deemed to be substantiated. - 5.11 Where an R4R is substantiated on the basis of an identified error in the recording of a grade by the RP, the School will inform the student and the Chair of the Board of Examiners (the Chair).
+The Chair will arrange for the error to be corrected and for the student to receive a correct report of their achievement, within five working days of the decision of the RP being sent to the student. - 5.12 Where an R4R is substantiated and has affected the final degree classification it will be referred to the Chair of the Board of Examiners.
 The Chair will either take Chair's Action in consultation with the (Chief) External Examiner to change the classification, or convene an exceptional meeting of the Board of Examiners to reconsider the case.
-The Chair will inform the student of the action that the University intends to take. - 5.13 Where an R4R is substantiated on the grounds of evidence that was previously unavailable for disclosure through the Notification of Extenuating Circumstances Policy or otherwise, the RP will report their findings in writing to the student and the Chair of the Board of Examiners.
+The Chair will inform the student of the action that the University intends to take. - 5.13 Where an R4R is substantiated on the grounds of evidence that was previously unavailable for disclosure through the NEC Policy or otherwise, the RP will report their findings in writing to the student and the Chair of the Board of Examiners.
 The Chair shall either take Chair's Action and amend the Board of Examiners' original decision or convene an exceptional meeting of the Board of Examiners to reconsider the case.
 The Chair will inform the student of the action that the University intends to take. - 5.14 The School will record the R4R outcome on the student's file. - 5.15 Any determination that the Board of Examiners should reconsider its original decision does not guarantee a change to that decision.